In a nutshell

 What is ADR and why do we use it?

-Many editors will prefer to edit the sound for scenes within their editing software of choice, whether it is Adobe Premiere Pro, Avid Media Composer or something else.
-They create multiple audio tracks and will layer the required sound effects according to the how they should be applied to that scene.
-However, if there needs to be some audio mixed into one track that is then layered to the edit, such as an atmospheric track, then this audio will be edited using external software like AVID Pro Tools or Adobe Audition CC.
+Many editors prefer to edit the sound within their editing software of choice, whether it is Adobe Premiere Pro, Avid Media Composer or something else.
+They create multiple audio tracks and layer the required sound effects according to how they should be applied to that scene.
+However, some audio requires mixing into one track which is then layered to the edit, such as an atmospheric track.
+In this instance, the audio will be edited using external software like AVID Pro Tools or Adobe Audition CC.

-Effective sound design allows you to paint a vibrant picture of a cinematic scene all without having to show your audience a single thing.
-If neglected or handled improperly, it can make a scene lack realism and leave audiences feeling uneasy.
+Effective sound design allows you to paint a vibrant picture of a cinematic scene without having to show your audience a single thing.
+If neglected or handled improperly, a scene will lack realism and leave audiences feeling uneasy.
 At worst, it can become too distracting and draw focus away from the story.
 During my talk with Ingreji, he explained the methodology behind his sound design: